Best practice: Ensuring safe handovers between primary and secondary care

 Good communication should:

 • Be provided in a timely manner.
-Systems should be in place to ensure written communication is sent in an appropriate timeframe to reduce any interruptions to the patient’s care.
+Systems should be in place to ensure written communication is sent in an appropriate timeframe.
 Delays increase the risk of a patient receiving unsafe care (such as continuing a medication that has been stopped whilst an inpatient), as well as placing unnecessary demands on the system (for example, patients contacting services who do not have the information to address or act on their concerns).

 • Be clear, relevant and accurate.
-For example, it is important that referral letters contain sufficient clinical information to allow determination of the urgency of the referral, and that they are specific in the expectations of the clinician and patient.
-We have seen examples where a lack of information has contributed to inappropriate downgrading of urgent referrals.
-It is also important that the language used is clear, and abbreviations that might not be understood by all are avoided.
+For example, ensure your referral letters contain sufficient clinical information to determine the urgency of the referral, and that they are specific in the expectations of the clinician and patient.
+MDDUS has seen examples where a lack of information has contributed to inappropriate downgrading of urgent referrals.
+Use clear language and avoid abbreviations.
 A recent MDDUS case involved hospital correspondence which contained an abbreviation specific to that organisation and led to a miscommunication about the urgency of a follow-up review.

 • Highlight any changes to the patient’s care and actions required, ensuring this information is not hidden in the description of events.
 This is particularly important where there have been alterations to a patient's medications or further action is required, such as a review appointment.
 The rationale behind these should be included.

 • Set out the line of responsibility for outstanding actions, such as chasing results of investigations or follow-up appointments.
-The interpretation of these results is usually most appropriately done by the person who requested the investigation, and, in most circumstances, it is not appropriate to delegate this to another service without specific agreement.
-Clear information should be provided on how outstanding information will be communicated to patients.
+It is usually most appropriate for the requesting clinician to interpret the results and do not delegate this to another service without specific agreement.
+Be clear on how outstanding information will be communicated to patients.

 Involving patients

 • Moving between services.
 A key factor in reducing risk is ensuring patients are fully informed when moving between services.
-This includes being clear about the plan, timescales and who to contact should they have queries or further concerns.
-For example, when referring a patient to secondary care, they should understand the reason, urgency, expected timeframe and who to contact if they do not hear about an appointment, or if their symptoms change.
+Be clear about the plan, timescales and who to contact should they have queries or further concerns.
+For example, when you refer a patient, they should understand the reason, urgency, expected timeframe and who to contact if they do not hear about an appointment, or if their symptoms change.

 • On discharge.
-Patients should be made aware of any changes to their care, any outstanding actions, follow-up plans and who is taking responsibility for these, including how they will receive outstanding results, any actions they need to take and who to contact if they have concerns.
+Make your patient aware of any changes to their care, any outstanding actions, follow-up plans and who is taking responsibility for these.
+You must explain how the patient will receive outstanding results, any actions they need to take and who to contact if they have concerns.
 Keeping patients fully informed is an effective means of reducing risk, giving them the knowledge and means to recognise and raise issues regarding their care.

 • Capacity.
-Where a patient lacks capacity, you must involve those who care for them.
-With vulnerable patients, consider whether additional action is required, for example ensuring they attend follow-up appointments.
+Where a patient lacks capacity, it is important that you involve those who care for them.
+For all patients who may be more vulnerable, consider whether additional action is required, for example ensuring they attend follow-up appointments.

 Raising concerns